Fibered commensurability on $\mathrm{Out}(F_{n})$: Introduction

 \section{Introduction}

-We define {\em fibered commensurability} of outer automorphisms of the free groups.
-Fibered commensurability is defined by a natural covering relation between outer automorphisms, which allows us to discuss symmetries of outer automorphisms.
+We define {\em fibered commensurability} of outer automorphisms of free groups.
+Fibered commensurability is defined by a natural covering relation between outer automorphisms, which allows us to discuss symmetry of outer automorphisms.
 First, we recall the definition of fibered commensurability of mapping classes on surfaces introduced by Calegari-Sun-Wang \cite{CSW}.
 A mapping class $\phi_1$ on a compact surface $S_1$ is said to cover another mapping class $\phi_2$ on a compact surface $S_2$ if $\phi_1$ is a lift of a power $\phi_2^n$ with respect to a finite covering $p:S_1\rightarrow S_2$.
 Two mapping classes are (fibered) commensurable if there is a third mapping class which covers both.
-We may rephrase this covering relation in terms of the action on the fundamental groups: $\phi_1$ covers $\phi_2$ if we can find a finite index copy of $\pi_1(S_1)$ in $\pi_2(S_2)$ and representatives $\Phi_{1}, \Phi_{2}$ of $\phi_{1},\phi_{2}$ respectively so that $(\Phi_2)^n_*|_{\pi_1(S_1)} = (\Phi_1)_*$ for some $n\in\mathbb{N}$.
-This equivalent definition of coverings can be adopted for the case of outer automorphisms of free groups of rank $\geq 2$.
+We may rephrase this covering relation in terms of the action on the fundamental groups; $\phi_1$ covers $\phi_2$ if we can find a finite index copy of $\pi_1(S_1)$ in $\pi_1(S_2)$ and representatives $\Phi_{1}, \Phi_{2}$ of $\phi_{1},\phi_{2}$ respectively so that $(\Phi_2)^n_*|_{\pi_1(S_1)} = (\Phi_1)_*$ for some $n\in\mathbb{N}$.
+This equivalent definition of coverings can be adapted for the case of outer automorphisms of free groups of rank $\geq 2$.
 One subtle difference is that we need to pass to powers to define commensurability as an equivalence relation, see Section \ref{sec.fcms} for a detail.
-In Section \ref{sec.fcms}, we define an equivalence relation called covering equivalence in order to make each commensurability class an partially ordered set.
+In Section \ref{sec.fcms}, we define an equivalence relation called covering equivalence in order to make each commensurability class a partially ordered set.
 For the case of surfaces, it can be readily seen that the Nielsen-Thurston type is a commensurability invariant, see \cite{CSW}.
 It is well-known that there are several similarities between pseudo-Anosov mapping classes and fully irreducible outer automorphisms.
 However, in the case of free groups, fully irreducible elements may be covered by reducible elements.
-Indeed, given any {\em geometric} fully irreducible outer automorphism $\phi$, any lift of $\phi$ corresponding to a mapping class of a surface with more than one boundary components would be reducible.
-This is because such a lift fixes the conjugacy class of a free factor subgroup corresponding to the boundary.
-The first aim of this paper is to show that being non-geometric is a commensurability invariant and for the non-geometric case, fully irreducibility is also a commensurability invariant property.
+Indeed, given any {\em geometric} fully irreducible outer automorphism $\phi$, any lift of $\phi$ corresponding to a mapping class of a surface with more than one boundary components would have a reducible power.
+This is because such a lift has a power which fixes the conjugacy class of a free factor subgroup corresponding to the boundary.
+The first aim of this paper is to show that for the non-geometric case, fully irreducibility is a commensurability invariant property.